Tommy-Crash/TDOC/README.md

 ```

 **The single biggest lever is amortization of intangibles ($345M/yr).
-Without that ONE item, TDOC would already be GAAP profitable.**
+Without that ONE item, TDOC would already be profitable on a “pre‑amortization” (non‑GAAP) basis.**

 ---